Metaphysical

 Usage in this lexicon

-When I use the word metaphysical in my work, I mean exactly 'originating behind'.
+When I use the word metaphysical in my work, I mean exactly 'originating after'.
 This definition:

 Related terms